 Сору

 Save Image As

 Page Setup

 Print

 Show Point Values

 Un-Zoom

 Undo All Zoom/Pan

 Set Scale to Default

-Additional options in the Capture screen are accessed by right-clicking in the plot window:
+Additional options in the Capture screen are

 The Plot Groups Function

 The Plot Groups function appears at the bottom of the Channel Tree.
 'Plot Groups' allows you to conveniently group and display related sensor types.